 Has your fantasy ever been suggesting a production company to give you bunch of money to go to Fiji and that in return you only need to shoot a film while you’re on vacation there?
-Well that is the only way I can think of director/co-writer Jeff Wadlow getting to do Fantasy Island after having such an abysmal track records with his previous work.
-And what might as well have happened is that certain someone looked through the archives to find old IP to reboot and ”inspired” by it, wrote a script during one drunken night in a bar with couple of their friends.
+Well that is the only way I can think of director/co-writer Jeff Wadlow getting to do Fantasy Island after having such an abysmal track record with his previous work.
+And what might as well have happened is that certain someone looked through the archives to find old IP to reboot and then ”inspired” by it, wrote a script during one drunken night in a bar with couple of their friends.

-The film barely manages to create a first and last name for the characters as they are filled nothing but air in their lungs.
+The film barely manages to create a first and last name for the characters as they are filled with nothing but air in their lungs.
 There are five new people that come to the island to have their fantasies fulfilled and even with only five the writers manage to find the most generic ones: revenge on a high school bully, wanting to be in military and experiencing a rave party with half-dressed guys and girls.
 There is one, Gwen’s (played by Maggie Q), that has at least some effort but that gets smashed into pieces by others later on.
-Wadlow’s directing choices make no sense neither both linearly or Inception-dream-level-like which it tries in the end, there’s simply no order in anything that happens.
+Wadlow’s directing choices make no sense, neither both linearly or Inception-dream-level-like which it goes for in the end, there’s simply no order in anything that happens.

-Frowneys: Characterisation, directing, dialogue, atmosphere, screenplay
+Frowneys: Characterisation, directing, dialogue, screenplay

 Since I only mentioned one actor, please someone get Michael Pena and Maggie Q out of here.
 The rest of the cast you can leave on the island.